With the introduction of the new Angular-based portal, the user interface of One Identity Manager is undergoing a fundamental change.

 Conclusion

 The transition to the One Identity Angular Portal is an important step in the platform’s ongoing development.
-At the same time, experience shows that the migration involves much more than just a user interface.
+At the same time, experience shows that the migration involves much more than just a change in the user interface.

-Existing customizations, self-service processes, and governance workflows often need to be reviewed and, in some cases, reimplemented.
+Existing configurations, self-service processes, and governance workflows often need to be reviewed and, in some cases, reimplemented.
+Organizations that tackle the transition early on and in a structured manner can reduce risks and make the transition significantly more efficient.

 Are you planning to switch to the Angular Portal?